valensupport/valensupport.github.io/pages/batch_request.md

 #### Workers Comp

-The data is presented in pipe delimted (`.psv`) format to accomodate commas in the address (also useful if commas are in the insured name).
-The files in this case would be `insured.psv` and `class.psv`.
+The data is presented in comma delimited (`.csv`) format.
+In order to accomodate commas in the address or insured name, values may be surrounded by double quotes.
+It is also possible to avoid this by using pipes or tabs to separate the values.
+The files in this case would be `insured.csv` and `class.csv`.
 Again, this data can be used as valid test data.
-The same file is duplicated later, just with commas as the delimeter.

 **NOTE**: _It is possible to escape characters within the delimeters with quotation marks.
 An insured name with commas inside a csv might look like this: `datavalue1, "insured name, containing commas", datavalue2`.
 This would resolve correctly in the Valen system._